-An Interrupt request cannot stop fuzzy rule processing, but only after the end of a fuzzy rule or at the end of a logic or arithmetic instruction, unless a Global Interrupt Disable instruction has been executed before (see below).
+An Interrupt request cannot stop fuzzy rule processing.
+The request is acknowledged only after the end of a fuzzy rule or at the end of a logic or arithmetic instruction, unless a Global Interrupt Disable instruction has been executed before.